dippy2214/Checkers-AI/README.md

 ### 📈 Upgrading My Boy
 Now that the basic version of the AI was made, I had some time remaining before this project was to be handed in.
 I wanted to look a bit deeper into upgrading my
 AI and making him a bit better at checkers.
 Due to it's simple nature (and that pesky bug in the selection phase), it is actually quite terrible at the game I'm asking it to play.
-After watching the AI play, I realised it was at it's worst in the endgames and when captures were available on the board.
+After watching the AI play, I realised it was at its worst in the endgames and when captures were available on the board.
 Since I had no idea about the bug in selection, my initial idea was to add a caviat to the simulation phase.
 The idea was to make the AI always favour captures when available to it, on the basis that generally speaking this would more often than not be a better move.